jackson15j/cv/craig_astill_cv.md

 Software Developer: [Cisco TelePresence VCS] (Jan 2015 - March 2017)
 --------------------------------------------------------------------

-* Returned to the [Cisco TelePresence VCS] project as a C++ 14 developer doing feature development on internal/external protocols, such as: SIP, H323, Multi-stream and Secure iX Transport support.
+* C++ 14 developer for the [Cisco TelePresence VCS] project doing feature development on internal/external protocols, such as: SIP, H323, Multi-stream and Secure iX Transport support.
 * Documented & reviewed _"per-developer"_ process during transitioning the
   codebase from SVN to Git (Bitbucket based) and our issue tracker from Bugzilla to Jira.
 Codebase had ~180 active committers globally.